The Dark Man

 2012/2020

-"The Dark Man" is a polymedia performance and the result of years of artistic research and practice in the field of performance and contemporary media, realized as a doctoral project at the University of Arts in Belgrade.
-Through various artistic forms, the project illuminates the inner process of how a sense of guilt is formed within the human psyche.
+“The Dark Man” is a polymedia artistic project and the result of years of artistic research and practice in the field of performance and contemporary media, realized as a doctoral research project at the University of Arts in Belgrade.
+Through various artistic forms, the project investigates the inner processes through which a sense of guilt is formed within the human psyche.

-Drawing on Yesenin’s poetry and the multi-layered cinematic poetics of Stanley Kubrick, the piece is conceived as a spatial installation that creates a collage of audience interaction, live performance, and multimedia visual experience.
-Beyond its poetic ideas and aesthetic layers, visual, auditory, physical, and performative, the project also investigates the totality of media expression, both live and recorded, and the dynamic interplay between them within a unified artistic structure.
+Drawing on the poetry of Sergei Yesenin and the multi-layered cinematic poetics of Stanley Kubrick, the project is conceived as a spatial installation that creates a collage of audience interaction, live performance, and multimedia visual experience.
+Beyond its poetic concepts and aesthetic layers, visual, auditory, physical, and performative the project examines the totality of media expression, both live and recorded, and the dynamic interplay between them within a unified artistic structure.

-The creative process led to the development of the multimedia installation Cube, which serves as the conceptual foundation of The Dark Man performance.
-Due to its multimedia nature, the project is divided into several components: video production, spatial design and construction, sound design, digital animation, work with the actor, and stage direction of the entire piece.
+The creative process led to the development of the multimedia installation Cube, which serves as the conceptual and spatial foundation of The Dark Man project.
+Due to its polymedia nature, the project is structured through several interrelated components: video production, spatial design and construction, sound design, digital animation, work with the actor, and the stage direction of the entire work.

 TDM Works